What should I pack?

-The only supermarkets are in Puerto Jimenez and we suggest that you plan to shop on your way to any of the houses.
+The only supermarkets are in Puerto Jimenez so we suggest that you plan to shop on your way to any of the houses.
 You can also buy ice in Puerto Jimenez.

 What is the nearest town and what is it like?

-Puerto Jimenez is about a 30 minute drive from Dos Brazos; Playa Sombrero/Carbonera/Matapalo is 30 minutes to 45 minutes away.
-It is a typical small Costa Rican town with a pleasant, bustling frontier feel with a population of roughly 6,500.
-The center (basically a two block radius) has many restaurants and bars.
+Puerto Jimenez is about a 30-minute drive from Dos Brazos and Playa Sombrero as well.
+It is a typical small Costa Rican town with a pleasant, bustling frontier feel with a population of roughly 9,000.
+The center (basically a two-block radius) has many restaurants and bars, some with Wi-Fi.
 There is all the local color and quaintness you would expect, plus most of the amenities that you need.
-Including two banks, two supermarkets, internet cafes, laundry, airstrip, post office, gas station, ferry services, several fruit and veggie markets, bakeries, hardware store, soccer field and a Catholic Church.
+Including two banks, supermarkets, airstrip, post office, gas station, ferry services, fruit and veggie market, bakeries, hardware store, soccer field, schools and churches.

 What medical facilities are available?

-There is a clinic open 24/7 in Puerto Jimenez.
-There is a hospital in Golfito and for serious emergencies there is an air ambulance service which will get you to a choice of hospitals in San Jose.
+There is a clinic open 24/7 in Puerto Jimenez, for serious emergencies a hospital in Golfito as well there is an air ambulance service which will get you to a choice of hospitals in San Jose.